nextjs-guide/nextjs.guide/README.md

-# nextjs.guide

-> Unofficial Next.js docs localization
+# Unofficial Next.js Docs Localization

 ## Our Goal, one and only